NeelmaniRam/CareConnect-Healthbot/README.md

-# CareConnect-Healthbot
+# Medical_Chatbot
-A healthcare chatbot which answers to the patients queries and also suggests the precautions .
+An interactive chatbot made using langchain, FastAPI and deployed on Streamlit